vuw-research-computing/raapoi-tools/docs/index.md

 *  Port: 22
 *  Username: Your VUW username
 *  Password: Your VUW password

-*  *NOTE:* On-campus network connection or VPN access is required.
+*NOTE:* On-campus wired network connection or VPN.
+VPN is required if connecting from campus wifi or from off-campus

 Note: We recommend against saving your password within your SSH client, this is counter to security best-practice and will most likely cause issues in the future.